Dairy

 1-3 months

-Store butter in its original wrapper or an airtight container in the coldest part of the refrigerator to maintain freshness and prevent absorption of odors.
+Store in its original wrapper or an airtight container in the coldest part of the refrigerator to prevent absorption of odors and maintain quality.

 Freezer